duc-le/ctf-writeups/2015_WhiteHat_GrandPrix_Qual/RE450/writeup.md

 .text:0140002455                 call    WTF_DoJob
 .text:014000245A                 nop
 ```
 The application initializes an instance of an unknown class that we named **WTF**.
 This class has method table at **0x210DA8**.
 From there we can find all methods and analyze the data structure of the class.
-Here's the pseudo code of the **WTF** class declaration:
+Here's the pseudo code of the **WTF** class:

 ```C
 int WTF::DoJob() {